picode7/surir-map-editor/README.md

 # Map Editor for Surir

-This editor allows the edit maps for Surir.
+This editor allows to edit maps for Surir.